- 01 What types of projects do you fund?

 What if there is uncertainty about the level of the funding request at the letter of inquiry stage?

 Uncertainty about budget amounts and sources at the letter of inquiry stage is fine.
-At the letter of inquiry stage, be sure to include an estimate of the total budget amount, and state whether you anticipate having cofunders.
-The Fund actively seeks out collaboration with other funders; approximately 9 percent of approved projects in fiscal year 2016–17 had cofounding.
+At that stage, be sure to include an estimate of the total budget amount, and state whether you anticipate having cofunders.
+The Fund actively seeks out collaboration with other funders; approximately 22 percent of approved projects in fiscal year 2018–19 had support from other funding organizations.

 What if an individual has a project idea that fits with the Fund’s program goals, but does not have an institutional base from which to carry out the work?